swup/docs/docs/themes/create-theme.md

 ## Tips
 - Checkout existing themes before creating one.
 - Swup instance is automatically assigned to the theme instance and can be accessed under `this.swup` in `mount`/`unmount` methods.
-* Swup theme automatically sets swup animationSelector option to `[class*="swup-transition-"]` to prevent bugs related to other libraries using the same classes.
+- Swup theme automatically sets swup animationSelector option to `[class*="swup-transition-"]` to prevent bugs related to other libraries using the same classes.
 Use `swup-transition-*` for your theme classes.
+- You can use `.css`/`.styl`/`.scss` to manage your styles.
+- Unlike plugins, themes need a bundling to include CSS files in the bundle.
+For this reason, `npm run build` command is used for building both, npm version (/lib) and standalone version (/dist).
 - Themes get a few special helper methods below.
 These are primarily there because swup theme will automatically cleanup the use of these methods in case the theme is disabled.
     * `applyStyles` to prepend style tag with defined content in the head tag.
     * `addClassName` to add `swup-transition-[name]` classname to an element.